Author: Jeff Bacon

 Clear Explanations

 Title 43 is dense.
-We explain what the statute actually means for your situation in plain language and walk you through what to expect at each stage.
+We explain what the statute means for your situation in plain language.
+We walk you through what to expect at each stage.

 Honest Counsel

 We do not guarantee outcomes.
-We build the strongest case the facts allow and tell you straight what the risks and timelines look like.
+We build the strongest case the facts allow.
+Then we tell you straight what the risks and timelines look like.

 Do fathers have equal custody rights in Oklahoma?